 Mapped Tracker Validation Rules

-must be unique within the policy’s MappedTrackers arraykeyType
+name must be unique within the policy’s MappedTrackers array

 Supported Key Types